 Hunting is an activity that is banned in many countries of the world.
 This makes sophisticated hunting tools such as night vision goggles very rare to come by and largely expensive.
 Another major reason why night vision monoculars are expensive is their photo-multiplier tubes (PMT).
 And in the case of the best gen 3 night vision monocular and above, these are classified as military-grade tools.
 Therefore, they are restricted.
 And in cases where they are accessible to the public, they are usually expensive.

 But they are usually classified according to their price level.

 - Less than $200: These are for easier uses with medium quality.
 They usually do not resist much.
 So durability may be an issue in most of these.
-However, the night vision monoculars under $200, such as the Solomark monocular featured in this guide, has a highly-resistant and durable construction.
+However, the night vision monoculars under $200, such as the Solomark monoculars featured in this guide, have a highly resistant and durable construction.
 In addition, it has a very impressive 7x magnification.
 Something found more in the best night vision monocular under $500.

 - More than $200: These are better quality night monoculars.
 They have more versatility in use and more durability.
 So they are the high-end range, which you can use without problems because they are usually resistant.

 But still, using this guide, you can still find the best inexpensive night vision binoculars that come at cheap prices.

 Could I attach a night vision monocular to a Newtonian reflective telescope?